Find answers to frequently asked questions about making appointments with a Massachusetts General Hospital physician.

 A variety of factors influences patients' health care decisions, and obtaining a second opinion – especially when a patient is facing a major illness or treatment program – has become standard medical practice.

-Read more about Mass General’s billing services and learn how Partners HealthCare can assist uninsured and underinsured patients pay their medical bills.
+Read more about our billing process and learn how Partners HealthCare can assist patients to pay their medical bills.

 Patients who have limited English proficiency or are deaf or hard of hearing can have a medical interpreter at no cost.
 Learn about our Medical Interpreter Services.